symbolic233/15-466-f24-base6/README.md

-# (TODO: your game's title)
+# Open Nonogram

-Author: (TODO: your name)
+Author: Yoseph Mak

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: This is a nonogram puzzle game where multiple people work together to complete the grid.

 Networking: (TODO: How does your game implement client/server multiplayer?
 What messages are transmitted?
 Where in the code?)